- Home

 - The rule has not yet taken effect; it must first be published for public comment.

-- If finalized, employers may need to adjust their H-1B strategies, including offering more competitive wages or refining job descriptions to improve selection odds.
+- If finalized, employers may need to adjust their H-1B strategies.
+This may include offering more competitive wages or refining job descriptions to improve selection odds.

 Content in this publication is for informational purposes only and not intended as legal advice, nor should it be relied on as such.
 Envoy Global is not a law firm, and does not provide legal advice.
 If you would like guidance on how this information may impact your particular situation and you are a client of the U.S. Law Firm, consult your attorney.
 If you are not a client of the U.S. Law Firm working with Envoy, consult another qualified professional.
 This website does not create an attorney-client relationship with the U.S. Law Firm.